yasirshahzad/cs-definitions-concepts/README.md

 **Explanation:**
 Derived classes must be able to replace their base classes without causing unexpected behavior.
 This ensures that polymorphism works correctly and that the code remains consistent.

+**Key Points**
+- Inheritance and polymorphism (behavior consistency)
+- Ensure substitutability of subclasses without breaking correctness
+- Prevents **unexpected behavior** and violations in inheritance hierarchies
+- Subclasses can seamlessly replace their base class without altering the program's functionality

 **Bad Code**